 Non-discrimination Policy

-The Grossmont-Cuyamaca Community College District and the Respiratory Therapy Program do not discriminate on the basis of race, religion, creed, color, nationality, gender, age, sexual orientation, marital status, or physical or mental disability, or because he or she is perceived to have one or more of these characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.
-Discrimination and/or harassment are not tolerated by the RT department or the college.
-Please see college catalog for additional information.
+The Grossmont-Cuyamaca Community College District (District) is committed to providing learning and working environments that ensure and promote diversity, equity, and inclusion.
+People of diverse backgrounds, perspectives, socioeconomic levels, cultures, and abilities are valued, welcomed, and included in all aspects of our organization.
+The District strives to provide an educational environment that fosters cultural awareness, mutual understanding, and respect that ultimately also benefits the global community..

 Accommodations for Students with Disabilities

-Students with disabilities who may need accommodations in any class are encouraged to notify the instructor and contact (ARC) early in the semester so that reasonable accommodations may be implemented as soon as possible.
-Students may contact ARC in person in Griffin Center or by phone at (619) 644-7119 (TTY for deaf).
+Grossmont College and the RT department support the non-traditional student with specialized services and assistive technology.
+Students who may need accommodations in any class are encouraged to notify the instructor and contact Accessibility Resource Center (ARC) early in the semester so that reasonable accommodations may be implemented as soon as possible.
+Students may contact ARC in person in Griffin Center, by email or by phone at (619) 644-7119 (TTY for deaf).

 Prerequisite Classes/Recency of Prerequisites

-All must be completed with a grade of "C" or better.
+All prerequisite courses must be completed with a grade of "C" or better.
 A grade of “C-“ is not acceptable.
 It is required that these courses be completed within the past seven years.
-See the RT program website at http://www.grossmont.edu/healthprofessions/rtprogram for a current list of prerequisites.

-Lab Requirements: A laboratory component must be taken in Microbiology, Anatomy and Physiology.
+Lab Requirements: A laboratory component must be taken in Chemistry, Microbiology, Anatomy and Physiology.

 Repeating Prerequisites: In compliance with the Community College State Chancellor’s Office ruling, a student may repeat only one (1) science prerequisite course to improve GPA or recency within a 5 year period.
 If a student withdraws from one of the science courses and received a “W” this counts as one attempt.
 The student would then be ineligible to repeat any of the science courses for 5 years.

-All other prerequisites: For additional prerequisite requirements please see the at http://www.grossmont.edu/healthprofessions/rtprogram
+All other prerequisites: Additional prerequisite requirements are listed on the RT web page

 Renewal of the following requirements must be completed within the stated dates.
 This may require early renewal.
 Failure to complete during the designated time frame will result in dismissal from the program.